netdata/netdata/REDISTRIBUTED.md

 Copyright 2017-2018, Netdata Inc.
 Released under [GPL v3 or later](http://www.gnu.org/licenses/gpl-3.0.en.html).

-Netdata uses SPDX license tags to identify the license for it's files.
+Netdata uses SPDX license tags to identify the license for its files.
-Individual licenses referenced in the tags are available [on SPDX project site](http://spdx.org/licenses/).
+Individual licenses referenced in the tags are available on the [SPDX project site](http://spdx.org/licenses/).

 ---

 ## Re-distributed software

-Netdata re-distributes the following third party software.
+Netdata re-distributes the following third-party software.
-We have decided to re-distribute all these, instead of using them through a CDN, to allow netdata to work in cases where internet connectivity is not available.
+We have decided to re-distribute all these, instead of using them through a CDN, to allow netdata to work in cases where Internet connectivity is not available.

 - [Dygraphs](http://dygraphs.com/)